Navash914/FIFA_WC_Simulator/README.md

-# FIFA_WC_Simulator
+# FIFA WC Simulator

-Contains source code and installer for a console application that simulates the FIFA World Cup 2018.
+Contains source code and installer for a C# console application that simulates the FIFA World Cup 2018.